The 12 Best Knowledge Base Software Platforms for 2022

 Source

-HelpJuice is a stand-alone knowledge base software product that focuses heavily on design and collaboration tools.
-Through its editor you’re able to edit typeface, layout, and colors to match your brand aesthetic.
+HelpJuice is a stand-alone knowledge base software option that focuses heavily on design and collaboration tools.
+Through its editor, you’re able to edit typeface, layout, and colors to match your brand aesthetic.
 The editor also allows authors to drag and drop files and images into article drafts and copy and paste from Word docs while maintaining the copy’s formatting.

 Price: Free trial available.
 Plans start at $120 per month (includes up to four users).